Song

 remaining four have been changed in appearance by modern dog breeders.

-The ones remaining are either skeletal remains; and/or some remnants of
+The ones remaining are either skeletal remains; and/or some remnants

 the village Indian Dogs can still be seen within the Alaskan Husky